k-Contraction: Theory and Applications: Introduction

-Summarizing, the area of the parallelogram spanned by the solutions~$x(t,u)$ and~$x(t,v)$ of the LTI system~\eqref{eq:lti22} decays to zero at an exponential rate if and only if~(iff) $\tr(A)<0$.
-We then say that the two-dimensional system~\eqref{eq:lti22} is~$2$-order contractive.
-The condition~$\tr(A)<0$ is weaker than that needed for standard contraction, namely, that~$A$ is Hurwitz~\cite{sontag_cotraction_tutorial}.
-On the other-hand, standard contraction implies that $\tr(A) <0$, i.e., $2$-order contraction. \end{Example}
+By the Abel-Jacobi-Liouville identity \citep{teschl2012ordinary}, $ \frac{d}{dt} \det(\exp(At))= \tr(A) \det( \exp(At) ), $ where~$\tr(A)$ denotes the trace of~$A$, so~$ \dot s(t)= \tr(A) s(t) $, and~$ s(t) = \exp(\tr(A) t ) s(0). $ Summarizing, the area of the parallelogram spanned by the solutions~$x(t,u)$ and~$x(t,v)$ of the LTI system~\eqref{eq:lti22} decays to zero at an exponential rate if and only if~(iff) $\tr(A)<0$.
+We then say that the two-dimensional system~\eqref{eq:lti22} is~\updt{$2$-contractive}.
+The condition~$\tr(A)<0$ is weaker than that needed for standard contraction, namely, that~$A$ is Hurwitz~\citep{sontag_cotraction_tutorial}.
+On the other-hand, standard contraction implies that $\tr(A) <0$, i.e., \updt{$2$-contraction}. \end{Example}

-To generalize these notions to systems whose trajectories evolve on $\mathbb{R}^n$, with~$n >2$, requires the use of wedge products.
+To generalize these notions to systems whose trajectories evolve on $\mathbb{R}^n$, with~$n >2$, requires the use of \updt{multiplicative and additive compound matrices}.
 The next example demonstrates this.